Ukraine

 Chemical Safety Agency

-Top left: Denis Pavlovsky (Project Coordinator, Chairman of the Agency for Chemical Safety), Olga Tsyguleva (Technical Expert of the Project, Co-founder of the Agency for Chemical Safety), Bottom left: Olga Evstigneeva (Project Information Campaigns Manager), Tatyana Dontsova (Project Expert on Chemicals in Plastics and Water Pollution Sources), Yulia Makovetskaya (Project Expert on Waste and Plastic Pollution)
+Top left: Denis Pavlovsky (Project Coordinator, Chairman of the Chemical Safety Agency), Olga Tsyguleva (Technical Expert of the Project, Co-founder of the Chemical Safety Agency), Bottom left: Olga Evstigneeva (Project Information Campaigns Manager), Tatyana Dontsova (Project Expert on Chemicals in Plastics and Water Pollution Sources), Yulia Makovetskaya (Project Expert on Waste and Plastic Pollution)

 – MEET THE TEAM –